colbycheeze/colbycheeze.com/source/blog/2015-03-01-my-path-to-becoming-a-full-stack-rails-developer.html.markdown

 disorganized) breakdown every couple of days on my [ Dev Diary - "My Journey" ](http://colbycheeze.blogspot.com/)

+### March 2015
+Things got interesting in March.
+Along with applying for many positions, I was introduced to the world of Meteor on the 11th.
+After spending the entire next week reading an entire book, going through the docs, and creating 4 different toy apps, I was completely sold.

+I have pretty much benched Ruby on Rails completely at this point, and I am 100% dedicated to landing a Javascript based job (ideally using Meteor of course).
+I really feel like Meteor is the future of the web.
+I don't think I wasted too much in all of my past months learning Ruby and Rails, because a lot of the concepts transfer over so that's fine.

+In addition to that switch, I began getting a bit exhausted from my long hours of coding nonstop with no breaks (I honestly haven't taken a single break AT LEAST since the beginning of Feb).
+During week 4, I took a forced 'vacation' where I wasn't allowed to do programming or learning based on it.

+I spent time reflecting, planning, and just relaxing as well as a bit of playing around with Memorization and speed reading.
+Overall, I am super hyped up and ready to get back into building a capstone project in Meteor with much renewed focus.
+I realized that I need more balance, AND I have to limit the amount of time I allow myself to work.

+Going forward, I'll be only allowed to do the heavy coding work in the first 4 hours of the morning, and only during 4 days of the week.
+2 days will be spent doing creative work such as blogging and creating Youtube videos, and the final day is a free day to do what I want or side projects (as long as it isn't related to the other stuff I'm doing in the week).

+This limit should help me dramatically to focus on the 20% of the tasks that gain 80% of the results, while also not letting me burn out.

+The other great wins for this month, were that I joined some great communities such as Meteor club, a couple of Facebook groups, a book study, and some Slack chats.
+Overall I'm trying to meet as many people as possible and I already feel like it's paying off huge in the connections I'm making.

 ### Febuary 2015
 This month was another big change.
 I was developing on Linux with my PC, but I was able to find someone to buy my entire gaming PC and all of my Youtube